srndic/hidost/INSTALL.rst

 HIDOST INSTALL
 ================

-Hidost was developed on 64-bit Ubuntu 12.04 and tested on Ubuntu 14.04.
+Hidost was tested on 64-bit Ubuntu 14.04.
 It consists of source files written in C++11, Python 2.7 and Java 7 and uses CMake for building.

 Required Dependencies
 =======================